-Look, I’m not even going to mention all of the benefits of meditation and mindfulness practice like improved happiness, focus, willpower, cardiovascular health, and idk, free tacos or something probably.
-Aren’t you glad I totally didn’t mention all those things?
+Look, I’m not even going to mention all of the benefits of meditation and mindfulness practice, like improved happiness, focus, willpower, and cardiovascular health.
+Aren’t you glad I didn’t mention all those things?

 Resilience goes hand in hand with your ability to remain present in the moment.
 And mindfulness is the most effective road to building a stronger sense of presence.

-Just work on bringing your awareness back into the present moment when you notice yourself slipping into discontentment with the past, or worry about the future.
-This helps you to experience feelings like stress, fear, and hurt, without them taking you over entirely.
+Just work on bringing your awareness back into the present moment when you notice yourself slipping into discontentment with the past or worrying about the future.
+This helps you experience feelings like stress, fear, and hurt without them taking you over entirely.
 The ability to be more present is the ability to be more resilient.

 3. Making Stress Your Friend

 For a more modern take on resilience in the face of stress, let’s look to Kelly McGonigal.
 McGonigal is a fascinating health psychologist and one of my personal idols.
-She not only fundamentally changed the way we think about willpower, but she has also done a tremendous amount of work around how stress affects the body.
+She not only fundamentally changed how we think about willpower, but she has also done a tremendous amount of work on how stress affects the body.

-Through what she describes as “the new science of stress,” McGonigal uncovered one of our greatest misunderstandings.
+Through what she describes as “the new science of stress,” McGonigal uncovered one of our most significant misunderstandings.

 The research shows that by shifting how we view stress, we can entirely change its impact on us.
 This leads to improved emotional resilience, physical health, and longevity.
-But I’ll let her tell you in her own words, in one of my all-time favorite TED talks:
+But I’ll let McGonigal tell you in her own words in one of my all-time favorite TED talks:

 4. Plain Old Exercise

-In a way combining #1 and #3 above, exercise is all about finding joy in putting your body under strain.
+Exercise is all about finding joy in challenging your body.
 This pushes it to become stronger and more capable.
 Since the physical strain becomes mental (fatigue), the physical reward also becomes mental (resilience).

 A consistent exercise habit doesn’t readily build in someone who focuses only on how much they hate it.
-Those who become very physically fit over time do it by finding joy in the process.
-They acknowledge the difficulty, and rather than shy away from it, they welcome it as opportunity.
+On the other hand, those who become physically fit over time do it by finding joy in the process.
+They acknowledge the difficulty and welcome it as an opportunity rather than shy away from it.

 Perseverance will get you through a hard workout.
 But sticking with a routine that will last is all about building resilience.

-Plus, a bit of exercise is great for managing stress in the short term.
+Plus, a bit of exercise is excellent for managing stress in the short term.
 It gives you a productive outlet for all that pent-up, stressed-out energy!